Guy Sebastian: 2010–2011: The X Factor and Twenty Ten

-In 2010 Sebastian was selected as a judge on the Australian series of The X Factor.
-It is a talent competition where the judges also mentor the contestants.
-The contestants are selected by all the judges at the auditions, and the chosen acts are divided into four categories, Boys, Girls, Over 25s and Groups.
-Each judge is given a category and has to reduce their acts to three.
-The three acts from each category then compete in the live shows with continuing help from their mentors.
-Sebastian was given Groups in 2010, and was assisted in choosing his final three acts by Rai Thistlethwayte, lead singer of Thirsty Merc, Snoop Dogg and Usher.
+In 2010 Sebastian was selected as a judge on the Australian series of The X Factor to replace Mark Holden.
+It is a reality talent competition where the judges also mentor the contestants.
+The contestants are selected by all the judges at the auditions, and the chosen contestants are divided into four categories, Boys, Girls, Over 25s and Groups.
+Each judge is given a category and has to reduce their contestants to three.
+The top three contestants from each category then compete in the live shows with continuing help from their mentors.
+Sebastian was given Groups in 2010, and was assisted in choosing his top three contestants by Rai Thistlethwayte, lead singer of Thirsty Merc, Snoop Dogg and Usher.
 Sebastian released a retrospective album titled Twenty Ten in November 2010.
 The album reached number four on the ARIA Album Chart.
 It spent twelve weeks in the top ten and was the fifth highest selling Australian artist album of 2010.
-It was certified double platinum in 2014.
-It also reached number twenty four on the New Zealand Albums Chart.
+It was certified double platinum in 2014.ARIA Album Certifications 2014.
+Australian Recording Industry Association.
+Retrieved 31 October 2014 It also reached number twenty four on the New Zealand Albums Chart, and has been certified gold there.
 The album was a two disc release.
 The first disc had 18 songs from his previous albums and two new tracks, with the second disc containing acoustic versions of ten of the songs.
 "Who's That Girl" featuring US rapper Eve, was released as the only single.
 The dance-driven electro R&B song was a departure from Sebastian's previous pop, R&B and soul releases.
 Eve performed the song with Sebastian on The X Factor Grand Final.
-"Who's That Girl" reached number one and 5× platinum certification in Australia, and number one and platinum in New Zealand.
+"Who's That Girl" reached number one and 6× platinum certification in Australia, and number one and 2x platinum in New Zealand.